surifirstpin/biplus_documentation/docs/Visualization.md

 - **Reference Line** is used to refer specific values in the x-axis.

   - **Reference** specify a indicator name.

   - **Type** specify the reference type as line or  area.

+  -  **From & to** specify the reference for specific range of measure values.
   -